zuozhenggh/learning-library/oci-library/oci-hol/oci-dataflow-sampleapp/dataflow-sampleapp/samplehiveexternaltable.md

 As a Data Engineer

-* Navigate to the Data Catalog Console and expore the Metastore Instance under a Compartment.
+* Navigate to the Data Catalog Console and explore the Metastore Instance under a Compartment.

 * Build an OCI Data Flow Python batch application that does the following: